Southeast Asia·Thailand·Updated May 3, 2026

 Which areas of Koh Chang should tourists be most careful in?

 Documented scam activity in Koh Chang is concentrated in high-traffic tourist zones.
-Based on reported incidents: Jet ski concessions directly on Hat Sai Khao (White Sand Beach) and the northern section of Klong Prao Beach (Jet Ski Damage Scam); Standalone ATMs near 7-Eleven on White Sand Beach Road and cash machines near the ferry pier in Ao Thammachat (ATM Skimming); Motorbike rental desks along White Sand Beach Road and the main strip in Lonely Beach (Hat Tha Nam) on the west coast (Motorbike Rental Damage Claim).
+Based on reported incidents: Jet ski concessions directly on Hat Sai Khao (White Sand Beach) and the northern section of Klong Prao Beach (Jet Ski Damage Scam); Standalone ATMs near 7-Eleven on White Sand Beach Road and cash machines near the ferry pier in Ao Thammachat (ATM Skimming); Scam sites target bookings for White Sand Beach (Hat Sai Khao), Lonely Beach (Hat Tha Nam), and Kai Bae Beach resorts on the western coast of Koh Chang (Fake Koh Chang Resort Booking Sites).
 These areas are safe to visit — knowing the common setups in advance makes them far easier to recognize and avoid.

 How can I avoid being scammed in Koh Chang?